-Women's Health Physical Therapy (Pelvic Floor)
+Women's Health & Pelvic Floor Physical Therapy

 Many women experience symptoms that are generalized as pelvic floor dysfunction.
 This entails several issues, which include weakening or tightening of pelvic floor muscles, or damage to certain structures.
-As such, the following overview will help explore how women’s health physical therapy, or pelvic floor exercises, can help improve these conditions.

 What happens with weakened pelvic floor muscles?